Urabewe/OllamaVision/README.md

-Thank you [SouthbayJay](https://civitai.com/user/SouthbayJay) for helping with testing, feedback, advice, and all the back and forth.
+Thank you to [SouthbayJay](https://civitai.com/user/SouthbayJay) for helping with testing, feedback, advice, and all the back and forth.
 Honestly sped this release up exponentially thanks to you.

 ![logo](https://github.com/user-attachments/assets/a39b87b2-e396-4cca-bae8-29041826d7e3)